 Contents

-This salad dressing is often confused with Russian dressing due to their similar appearance and use.
+This condiment is often confused with Russian dressing due to their similar appearance and use.
 However, there are key differences:

 Aspect | Thousand Island Dressing | Russian Dressing |